ArkadiuszSa/app-founder-client/README.md

 # App-Founder [Live](https://app-founder.herokuapp.com)

 Server and client are hosted on heroku.
-After some time, the application is put to sleep by Heroku due to inactivity.
-I try to ping the client but it may happen that you will have to wait a moment to load.
+After some time, the application is put to sleep by Heroku due to inactivity and need more time to get up.
+App may also not get up due to the monthly activity limit on heroku.

 This project was created to learn developing SPA with MEAN software bundle.
 The main tech-stack: